Almond Paste Recipe (4 ingredients, so easy!)

 This almond paste recipe only calls for four ingredients, is much cheaper than store-bought and just takes minutes to make!
 Can be made with almond flour in a bowl or with blanched almonds in a food processor.

-Another benefit of homemade almond paste is that it doesn’t have any questionable ingredients in it.
+Another benefit of homemade almond paste is that it contains no questionable ingredients.
 And yes, it works exactly the same as store-bought!
 I’ve tested it in a few different recipes so far with excellent results.

 I’ll actually be posting two of those recipes – Italian pignoli cookies and German almond horn cookies – next week, just in time for Christmas.
 If you need some almond cookies right now, check out my Italian almond cookies that use almond flour instead of almond paste.